signal18/replication-manager/README.md

 ## Calling external scripts

-Replication-Manager call external scripts and provide following parameters in this order: Old leader host and new elected leader
+Replication-Manager calls external scripts and provides following parameters in this order: Old leader host and new elected leader.

 ## Multi-master

 `replication-manager` supports 2-node multi-master topology detection.
-It is required to specify it explictely in `replication-manager` configuration, you just need to set one preferred master and one very important parameter in MariaDB configuration file.
+It is required to specify it explicitely in `replication-manager` configuration, you just need to set one preferred master and one very important parameter in MariaDB configuration file.

 ```
 read_only = 1